any-paper-submit/Transformers-in-the-loop/README.md

 # Transformers-in-the-loop

-This repo contains supplemental materials accompanying an anonymous ACL-2021 submission "Transformers in the loop: Semantic monotonicity in neural models of language".
+This repo contains supplemental materials accompanying an anonymous submission "Transformers in the loop: Polarity in neural models of language".
 This is a temporary repository that will be replaced by a non-anonymous one after the anonymity period expires.
 Detailed explanation concerning the generation and use of this dataset is contained in the main part of the submission.

 ## Abstract